snowyu/custom-factory.js/README.md

 The factory could be hierarchical or flat. defaults to hierarchical.
 The flat factory means register only on the Root Factory.

-* CustomFactory(these class methods will be added to your factory class)
+* CustomFactory(these class/static methods will be added to your factory class)
   * `register(aClass[, aParentClass=factory[, aOptions]])`:  *(class method)* register the aClass to your Factory Class.
     * aOptions: It will use the aOptions as default options to create instance.
       * name: use the name instead of class name to register if any.